cameronleger/blueprint-sandboxes/README.md

 * When Resetting the Sandbox and the game crashes with any other mod listed in the error - it's _that_ mod's fault for not handling `on_pre_surface_cleared`.

 # Known Issues

+### Music disappears while in Sandbox

+This is an issue with Factorio's 2.0 music system (which only works for Planets and Platforms), and there's basically nothing this mod can do about it.
+I'm still providing feedback and attempting workarounds.

+### Cannot freeze due to cold, or place lightning collectors

+This is again an issue with Factorio's 2.0 surface-specific settings (which only works for Planets and Platforms), and there's basically nothing this mod can do about it.
+I'm still providing feedback and attempting workarounds.

 ### Cannot Undo in (Real World/Sandbox) after coming from (Sandbox/Real World)